 vastlint

 The IAB Tech Lab has published six versions of the VAST specification, and all of them are still in active use in production.
-This guide covers what each version introduced, what was deprecated, and how they compare — so you can choose the right version for your ad pipeline and validate correctly.
+This guide covers what each version introduced, what was deprecated, and how they compare.
+Use this to choose the right version for your ad pipeline and validate correctly.
+A VAST 4.4 revision is in the works — see the VAST 4.4 preview for what to expect.

 Version timeline